andra182/andra182/README.md

 - 📫 How to reach me **andra12lol@gmail.com**

-- ⚡ Fun fact **Started exploring code in 7th grade, deciphering scripts like alien language, all while vibing to Blink-182 and Green Day.**
+- ⚡ Some Facts About Me **Started exploring code in 7th grade, deciphering scripts like alien language, all while vibing to Blink-182 and Green Day.**

 ###